-Interior paint buying guide: How to choose the best paint for your home
+Interior paint Finder: How to choose the best paint for your home

 What you need to know to transform any room with the perfect paint.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Move over Dulux, there's a new paint king in town.
 Haymes Paint took out the Finder Award for best paint brand this year, with the highest rating for quality of finish and great scores for durability, ease of application and value for money.

 Quick facts about interior paint:

 - When choosing paint, you'll need to consider the colour and type of sheen you want.

 - Prices can range greatly depending on the brands, but a 4L can of paint generally costs between $40 and $110.

 - When calculating the overall costs, remember to consider the spreading rate and the number of coats required.